Consider a 401(k) rollover instead of cashing out to avoid penalties and taxes. Capitalize will do it for you - for free.

 Cashing out a 401(k) comes with many disadvantages, so if you need emergency access to money, you may want to consider one of these alternatives.

 If you haven’t yet left your job, a 401(k) loan may be an option.
 Similar to cashing out your 401(k), a 401(k) loan against your retirement fund can get you access to the money you need, but it keeps your account open, and technically, you’re paying yourself back for the loan.
-However, you’ll need to be cautious with 401(k) loans.
-If you leave your company, you could be on the hook for paying back the balance due within 60 days, and failure to do so could mean a hefty tax burden.

 There are many low-interest loan options available, whether it’s an unsecured personal loan, a balance transfer credit card, or a home equity loan.
 In an emergency, it can be tempting to act quickly, but you’ll need to carefully consider options before taking on loan debt.
 If you have a great credit score or are willing to put up collateral to secure the loan, you could receive a favorable interest rate.
 Before taking out any loan, many personal finance experts recommend to be sure you have a plan in place to repay the money you owe.

 As an alternative, a 401(k) rollover can be a better option for your retirement savings if you want to continue your retirement strategy momentum and take advantage of compounding interest.
-Capitalize can help you locate old 401(k)s and choose an IRA to consolidate them into – all while managing the entire 401(k) rollover process for you, for free.
+Capitalize can help you locate old 401(k)s and choose an IRA to consolidate them into—all while managing the entire 401(k) rollover process for you, for free.